openssl/technical-policies/policies/voting-procedure.md

 `[ 0]` a neutral abstention, `[-0]` an abstention with an inclination against, and `[  ]` meaning not voted.

-The vote files are named `vote-yyyymmdd-vote-short-id.txt` where the `yyyymmdd` is the date when the vote was proposed and the `vote-short-id` is a short mnemonic identifier of the vote such as `voting-procedure` or `accept-pr-1234` or similar.
+The vote files are named `vote-yyyy-mm-dd-vote-short-id.txt` where `yyyy-mm-dd` denotes the date when the vote was proposed and `vote-short-id` is a short mnemonic identifier of the vote such as `voting-procedure` or `accept-pr-1234` or similar.